InternetOfPins/OnePin/src/Soft/README.md

 ## details
 Soft device files should not contain a namespace as they will be included on a framework namespace providing specific instantiations and access to framework specific utils.

-If mixing base frameworks then a specification of namespace must be provided
+If mixing base frameworks then a specification of namespace must be provided to disambiguate

 ```c++
 OneLib::Arduino::Debouncer<...>;